clj-grenada/grenada-spec/GrenadaParts.md

 ## Preprocessor

- - Provides a uniform entrypoint for extractors.
+ - Provides a uniform entry point for extractors.

 Note: